wbuczkowski/klipper-tjc/doc/usage/installation/install_display_control_application.rst

 Manual Installation
 ===================

-1) Copy the *dgus-klipper* folder to your machine or directly clone it to the machine
+1) Copy the *klipper-tjc* folder to your machine or directly clone it to the machine

     .. code-block:: shell